KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws1-architecture/2organize.md

 1. Create the following folder structure inside your "architecture" directory.
-The "asset" folder contains 5 folders inside of it.
+The "assets" folder contains 5 folders inside of it.

    ![](images/folder-diagram.png)